NicoloMoretti/barracks/docs/scripting-guide.md

 <mark>search-remote-last</mark>

-You will always find them updated when reading them, removing the command '(up-get-search-state)'.
+You will always find them updated to the last search when reading them, removing the command '(up-get-search-state)'.

 If you wish to save a previous search state value before a new search, copy the value of the search state you want into a support variable.